ChristianSi/lytspel/README.md

   is spelled as it's spoken, e.g. «kept» from «keep».
-* While in tradspell a noun and a related verb are often written the same even if spoken differently, in Lytspel the spelling reflects the actual pronunciation, e.g. «a suspect, to sus'pect; a rekerd, to ri'coard; a houss, to hous» ‹a suspect, to suspect; a record, to record; a house, to house›.
+* While in tradspell a noun and a related verb are often written the same even if spoken differently, in Lytspel the spelling reflects the actual pronunciation, e.g. «a suspect, to sus'pect; a record, to ri'cord; a houss, to hous» ‹a suspect, to suspect; a record, to record; a house, to house›.
 * Normally Lytspel doesn't use double consonants, except in those cases